 - Ethical Investigations

-- Science as a Human Endeavour and
+- Science as a Human Endeavour task

 - Skills and application tasks

-Students learn about social cognition, how attitudes breed behaviour and vice versa.
+Students learn about social cognition and human behaviour.
 Additionally, the course covers altered states of awareness, types of learning, and the theories of personality.
 Topics studied include:

 - Topic 1: Psychology of the Individual

 - Topic 2: Psychological Health and Wellbeing

 - Topic 3: Organisational Psychology

 - Topic 4: Social Influence

 - Topic 5: The Psychology of Learning